-The payment issued January 1 for the month of December of the prior year will be included on the Form 1099-R in the year the payment was issued.
+The payment issued January 1 for the month of December of the prior year will be included on the Form 1099-R for the year the payment was issued.

-In pursuit and support of CalSTRS’ green initiative, effective 2014 tax year, your Form 1099-R is printed on a smaller paper template.
-The IRS does not require us to include Copy 2; therefore, that copy was eliminated from the new Form 1099-R.
+In pursuit and support of CalSTRS’ green initiative, as of the 2014 tax year, your Form 1099-R is printed on a smaller paper template.
+The IRS does not require us to include Copy 2; therefore, that copy was eliminated from the Form 1099-R.

 What are Nontaxable Contributions (box 5)?

 - Gross Distribution (box 1) minus Taxable Amount (box 2a).

-- The total excludable for the year using the Simplified Method.
+- The total excludable distributions for the year using the Simplified Method.

 The Pension and Annuity Income IRS publication provides detailed information on nontaxable contributions.

 Why did the value in box 7 change from prior years?

 Generally, the box 7 value is defaulted to “7” for most benefit types.
 However, depending on the member’s individual circumstances, the distributions may have been coded differently.
 Refer to the following distribution codes for more detail: